How to undo rm, git reset, and other destructive terminal commands

 The shell hook approach

 What if the terminal could detect destructive commands and back up the affected files before they run?
 That's what oops does.
 A shell hook runs before every command.
 Safe commands pass through with zero overhead.
-Destructive ones trigger a backup using hard links — instant, no extra disk space.
+Destructive ones trigger a local backup before the original command runs.

 AI agents make mistakes too